jakobzhao/geog458/weeks/week01/intro-web/readme.md

 #  Introduction to the Web

 **Learning Objectives**

 - Understand the basic concepts related to Internet and the Web;
 - IP and ports;
-- the three major options for visualization on the web; and
+- the three major options for visualization on the web;
 - The structure of a URL;
+- graphcis on Web

 ## 1 Internet